laidbackcoder/VideoTrim/README.md

 > [!IMPORTANT]
 >Please ensure 'ffmpeg' is installed before running this application

-# VideoTrim
+# Video Trimmer
-A GUI application to trim from the start and end of a recording
+A GUI application to trim from the start and end of a recording.

+(Supports .mp4, .m4v and .ts files)